k2fintech-gmbh/docs/src/client-requests.md

 ### dlvrd

-set mark "delivered" to message.
+set mark "delivered" to a message.

 **request payload schema:**